jaredboice/select-inject/README.md

 **Select-Inject** is a fully customizable _react_ _multi-select_ system that can be used independently or injected into an expander/drawer/dropdown that accepts standalone components, such as uptown-dropdown.
 It offers adjustable orientation, applied css class names for each state of the component, switches for disabling the component at both the item and container level, selection limits, and both item-level and container-level click handler callbacks that accept an object of parameters: element, index (selected index), selected (all currently selected indices), and selectedUids.

+**Uptown-Dropdown Integration:** _(click [here](https://www.npmjs.com/package/uptown-dropdown "Uptown-Dropdown") to navigate to the uptown-dropdown npm page)_
+if you need a customizable react expander/dropdown, Select-Inject can be used with Uptown-Dropdown.

 ## Install, Import & Instantiate

 **Install**